SCROLL DOWN FOR MORE VIDEOS

 These multiple versions include wood dioramas, woodcut work, watercolor, pen and ink, video, glass, and apparel.

+I have feelings and stories that are attached to every piece I make but, a narrative story comes as the series builds- and the website is helping me create that aspect.
 All of the ongoing characters and subjects are meant to be viewed all together in an environment.
 I am working on this series to be presented as a multilayered exhibition.

 Just for today, I am working on this layer of the garden, the internet adaptation.